zenglenn42/opengl-tutorial-tbb/README.md

     ...
 ```

-I fix the second issue by reording the verties in counter-clockwise order:
+I fix the second issue by reording the verties in counter-clockwise order so they are interpreted as front-facing:

 ```
 main.cpp